KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin.md

 Next we will create a toolview in the right sidebar.
 This toolview will be the GUI component that appears on the right side of Kate that, when clicked, opens the Markdown preview.

-First add two new member variables to the plugin view class:
+First add two new member variables to the MarkdownPreviewPluginView class in `plugin.h`:

 ```c++
     // The top level toolview widget